sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 description: In this tutorial, you will learn how to handle database transactions while using SQL databases.
 ---

-Spring provides high-level abstraction on top of **JDBC** with [JdbcTemplate]({{< relref "06-spring-boot-jdbctemplate-tutorial.md" >}}) to make it easier to perform database operations.
+Spring provides a high-level abstraction on top of **JDBC** with [JdbcTemplate]({{< relref "06-spring-boot-jdbctemplate-tutorial.md" >}}) to make it easier to perform database operations.
-Spring also provides high-level abstraction on top of **JPA** with **Spring Data JPA** to make it easy to implement CRUD operations, sorting and pagination, etc.
+Spring also provides a high-level abstraction on top of **JPA** with **Spring Data JPA** to make it easy to implement CRUD operations, sorting, pagination, etc.

 Whether you use **JdbcTemplate** or **JPA/Hibernate** or **Spring Data JPA**, you need to take care of handling database transactions.